open/close all folders

 - In Half-Life 2 you can temporarily befriend and get help in storming an enemy facility from the previously hostile Antlions with the aid of some special pheromones.

-- In a brief moment in Halo 3, The Flood allies with Master Chief and the Arbiter in a desperate attempt to stop Prophet of Truth from firing the Halo rings.
+- In a brief moment in Halo 3, the Flood ally with Master Chief and the Arbiter in a desperate attempt to stop the Prophet of Truth from firing the Halo rings.

 - In Diablo II, Necromancer class can create skeletons out of fallen enemies to fight alongside him.
 Until he learns the Revive spell, which is the pinnacle of necromancy because it animates a creature in a way that gives it access to all the intelligence it had in life but gives control to the Necromancer, they all turn into humanoid, human-sized skeletons—even if they were previously foot-tall imp demons.
 Or a cloud of flies.
 Or a ghost, or a bug.
 At least the imps might have bones.

-- This is apparently justified by Necromancers not actually using the bones of a defeated enemy for creating the skeleton, but rather just using the dead energy of it to animate other bones.
-Somehow.
+- This is apparently justified by Necromancers not actually using the bones of a defeated enemy for creating the skeleton, but rather just using the dead energy of it to convert the corpse into dust, and that dust into bones.
+Then he jams a ghost into the "skeleton".

 - The monsters in Sabrewulf (the 2004 release for GBA) don't quite fit this, but go here better than under Mons—they're treated as tools that happen to be living (e.g. a large sleeping creature that functions as a trampoline, or a Chinese dragon that can be used as a platform.)
 Learning to command them takes many years of training, so the main character is the only person in the game who's shown to use them.
 Unusually for this trope, however, a clear distinction is made between "good creatures" used exclusively by you and "bad creatures" that accompany the titular beast.